ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The evidence produced this way includes claims collected in a cryptographic module about itself and elements found within it such as cryptographic keys.

-One scenario envisaged is that the state inforamtion about the cryptographic module can be securely presented to a remote operator or auditor in a vendor-agnostic verifiable format.
+One scenario envisaged is that the state information about the cryptographic module can be securely presented to a remote operator or auditor in a vendor-agnostic verifiable format.
 A more complex scenario would be to submit this evidence to a Certification Authority to aid in determining whether the storage properties of this key meets the requirements of a given certificate profile.